mvitez/thnets/README.md

 ## Installation

-Requirements for library: OpenBLAS (included for ARM), CuDNN version 4 if compiled with the CUDNN=1 option.
+Requirements for library: OpenBLAS (already part of the library for ARM), CuDNN version 4 if compiled with the CUDNN=1 option.
 Requirements for test: libpng and libjpeg
-Check the OPENBLAS directory in the Makefile or make and install OpenBLAS-stripped first Check the CUDA and CUDNN directories in the Makefile if using CUDNN.
+Check the CUDA and CUDNN directories in the Makefile if using CUDNN.
 Make with "make".
 Install with "(sudo) make install".